binksdata/Obsidian-Workshop-T-L/README.md

 Please pre-install your Obsidian beforehand: https://help.obsidian.md/Getting+started/Download+and+install+Obsidian

-Part 1 - bottom up: Building your own vault and queries Part 2 - top down: Making use of the existing vault structure
+Part 1 - bottom up: Building your own vault and queries<br>
+Part 2 - top down: Making use of the existing vault structure

 ## **Cheat-sheet for the final exercise:**